 The CERN Summer Student Programme offers undergraduate students of physics, computing and engineering a unique opportunity to join in the day-to-day work of research teams participating in experiments at CERN in Geneva, Switzerland.
 Beyond the outstanding first-class scientific value of their stay, the selected students will find working in a multidisciplinary and multicultural environment an extremely enriching personal experience.
 It is a once-in-a-lifetime opportunity to make valuable and long-lasting contacts with other students and scientists from all over Europe.

 In addition to the work in the experimental teams, Summer Students attend a series of lectures specially prepared for them.
 Several scientists from around the world share their knowledge about a wide range of topics in the fields of theoretical and experimental particle physics and computing.
 Visits to the accelerators and experimental areas are also part of the programme, as well as discussion sessions, workshops and a poster session.
 Students are required to prepare a short report on their work at CERN which should be submitted at the end of their stay.
 Students come for between 8 weeks (minimum stay) to 13 weeks (maximum stay) and the possible dates of stay are available here.

 The application form is available from here.

-Information on special arrangements for students from the US, Japan and Canada may be found by following the links below:
+Information on special arrangements for students that are not nationals from a CERN Member State may be found by following the links below:

 - The information pages for nationals of the United States of America show how you can join in CERN's Summer Student Programme with funding from the National Science Foundation.
 For more information contact Jean Krisch at The University of Michigan.

 - Thanks to the funding of Japan, Japanese students will be able to apply once the national selection has been done.

 - The information pages for nationals of Canada show how you can join in CERN’s Summer Student Programme with funding from the national authorities (version francaise).

 - CERN financial support may also be offered to students from non-Member States of CERN.